IngTIKNA/Unity_OpenDrive_SimEnv/README.md

 ______________________________________________________________________________________________________________________________________________________
 # OPEN DRIVE – ROAD DESCRIPTION STANDARD

-Because of many companies in automotive industry which need similar dataset for their simulators, such as the description of road network and road objects, several standardized file formats were developed.
-OpenDRIVE which is one of the standardized file formats’ major examples was developed by VIRES.
+Several standardized file formats have been developed in the automotive industry for companies that require similar datasets for their simulators, including road networks and road objects.
+One of the most prominent standardized file formats developed by VIRES is OpenDRIVE.

-The idea behind creating a file format which contains all properties of road structure was to simplify the exchange of data among different companies and simulators.
-OpenDRIVE's first public version was released in 2006.
-Then, this standard has been recognized by a high number of companies.
-OpenDRIVE is aimed at storing the data in a XML format.
-The nodes of the XML file indicate various properties of the road, such as junction points, elevation, and lane parameters.
-Hierarchical architecture of OpenDRIVE structure is shown in the below figure.
+This file format was created in order to simplify the exchange of data between simulation programs and companies.
+The OpenDRIVE standard was recognized by many companies after the first public version was released in 2006.
+OpenDRIVE stores data in an XML format.
+In the XML file, nodes indicate various properties of the road, including intersections, elevations, and lane parameters.
+The figure below shows the hierarchical architecture of OpenDRIVE.

 ![image](https://user-images.githubusercontent.com/29532729/113411818-0a894a80-93b7-11eb-8ef8-8cd8f72dfde8.png)